donkirkby/live-py-plugin/docs/howitworks.md

 the modified for loop.

-One of the most challenging parts was to register the instrumented code as a module so a developer can register callbacks to the instrumented code.
+One of the most challenging parts was to register the instrumented code as a module so a developer can see calls into the instrumented code from another module.
 This is useful for running unit tests, for example.
 David Beazley wrote [an exhaustive review][beaz] of Python's module system, and that showed how to manually override the import process.